JasonWilger/JasonWilger/README.md

 ### Hi there 😁 !
-#### My name is Jason Wilger and I'm lookign to develop my skills in IT.
+#### My name is Jason Wilger and I'm looking to develop my skills in Software and Information Security.

 - 📫 Shoot me an [email](mailto:jkw500@gmaill.com)!